Class Susan Philipsz

 ‚A SYMPHONY OF HORROR‘ is a live performance to mark the centenary of the classic movie ‚Nosferatu – Eine Symphonie des Grauens‘ by F.W.
 Murnau (1922)

-In collaboration with composer and artist Ari Benjamin Meyers, students of the Susan Philipsz class have developed a collective performance in which individual performances and artistic works are embedded.
+In collaboration with Susan Philipsz and composer Ari Benjamin Meyers, students of the Susan Philipsz class have developed a collective performance in which individual performances and artistic works are embedded.

 Excursion